-Subject to the terms and conditions set forth in the underwriting agreement dated , among us and our operating partnership and Jefferies LLC and Morgan Stanley & Co.
-LLC, as the representatives of the underwriters named below, we have agreed to sell to the underwriters, and each of the underwriters has agreed, severally and not jointly, to purchase from us, the respective number of common shares shown opposite its name below:
+Subject to the terms and conditions set forth in an underwriting agreement among us and our operating partnership and Jefferies LLC, Morgan Stanley & Co.
+LLC and Wells Fargo Securities, LLC, as the representatives of the underwriters named below, we have agreed to sell to the underwriters, and each of the underwriters has agreed, severally and not jointly, to purchase from us, the respective number of common shares shown opposite its name below:

 Number of

 Underwriters Common Shares

 Jefferies LLC

 Morgan Stanley & Co.
 LLC

 Wells Fargo Securities, LLC

+KeyBanc Capital Markets Inc.

+Robert W. Baird & Co.
+Incorporated

+RBC Capital Markets, LLC

+SunTrust Robinson Humphrey, Inc.

+Capital One Securities, Inc.

-Total
+Total 20,000,000